browserengineering/book/book/scripts.md

         # ...
 ```

+Now, instead of the `querySelectorAll` handler returning `nodes`
-Then, I'll allocate new handles for each node being returned into
+directly, it can allocate handles for each node and return those
-JavaScript:
+handles instead:

 ``` {.python}
 def querySelectorAll(self, selector_text):